Connectors

 SLACK_TOKEN: xoxb-secret

-Or, set the property directly on your test class:
+Or, on your test class:

 @SpringBootTest(